simple-crypto/SMAesH-challenge/website/src/getting_started.md

 * the evaluation results in 1 success taking into account the bound of \\( 2 ^ {68} \\) that should be reached to consider that an attack is successful (as detailled in [Challenge Rules](./rules.md)).

-Optionally, the framework offers the possibility to evaluate a submission in a container.
-In that case, the evaluation will be performed inside a Apptainer/Singularity container with a limited access to physical ressources (as defined by the evaluation limits from [Challenge Rules](./rules.md)).
+Optionally, the framework offers the possibility to evaluate a submission in a isolated environment.
+In such that case, the evaluation will be performed inside a Apptainer/Singularity container with a limited access to physical ressources (as defined by the evaluation limits from [Challenge Rules](./rules.md)).
 This can be done by adding the flag `--apptainer` at the end of every commands shown